manudragon333/qdb/Angular.md

 # How's TS compiled to JS

-# what are the production build files.
-How to do production build
+# What are the production build files.
+How to do production build.

-# can i use component in view without registering it in module
+# Can i use component in view without registering it in module

 # How to secure Angular application